pearu/f2py/doc/fparser2.rst

     >>> program
     Program(Module(Module_Stmt('MODULE', Name('compute_unew_mod')), Specification_Part(Use_Stmt(None, Name('kind_params_mod'), '', None), Use_Stmt(None, Name('kernel_mod'), '', None), Use_Stmt(None, Name('argument_mod'), '', None), Use_Stmt(None, Name('grid_mod'), '', None), Use_Stmt(None, Name('field_mod'), '', None), Implicit_Part(Implicit_Stmt('NONE')), Access_Stmt('PRIVATE', None), Access_Stmt('PUBLIC', Name('invoke_compute_unew')), Access_Stmt('PUBLIC', Access_Id_List(',', (Name('compute_unew'), Name('compute_unew_code')))), Derived_Type_Def(Derived_Type_Stmt(Type_Attr_Spec('EXTENDS', Name('kernel_type')), Type_Name('compute_unew'), None), ...

-The ParserFactory either returns a Fortran2003 compliant parser or a Fortran2008 compliant parser depending on the `std` argument provided to its create method.
+The `ParserFactory` either returns a Fortran2003-compliant parser or a Fortran2008-compliant parser depending on the `std` argument provided to its create method.

 Note that the two readers will ignore (and dispose of) comments by default.
 If you wish comments to be retained then you must set `ignore_comments=True` when creating the reader.
 The Abstract Syntax Tree created by fparser2 will then have `Comment` nodes representing any comments found in the code.
 Nodes representing in-line comments will be added immediately following the node representing the code in which they were encountered.

 Classes
 -------